ankitects/anki-manual/src/platform/linux/installing.md

 The packaged version requires a recent 64 bit Intel/AMD Linux with glibc, and common libraries like libwayland-client and systemd.
-If you are on a different architecture, or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the [Python wheels](https://betas.ankiweb.net/#via-pypipip) instead.
+If you are on a different architecture (e.g ARM/AArch64), or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the [Python wheels](https://betas.ankiweb.net/#via-pypipip) instead.

-On recent Ubuntu installations, please use the following before
+Debian and derivatives, such as Ubuntu and [Chromebooks with Linux enabled](https://support.google.com/chromebook/answer/9145439?), please use the following before
 installing:

 ```shell